 I would understand if hard-bitten secularists were the ones feeding narrative meringue to their children with false enthusiasm.
 They believe their kids will eventually grow up and realize how terrible, grinding, and meaningless reality really is.
-Oh, well—might as well swaddle children in Santa Clausian delusions while they're still dumb enough to ...1
+Oh, well—might as well swaddle children in Santa Clausian delusions while they're still dumb enough to believe them.
+But ...1

 Already a CT subscriber?
 Log in for full digital access.

 Have something to add about this?
 See something we missed?
 Share your feedback here.